MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch1.md

 ![module2chapter1step5bim](images/module2chapter1step5bim.PNG)

 > Note: There might be more assets needed later in this module.
 Follow these steps to import any assets mentioned from this point on.

-7. Import the ASA module ack using the same approach as importing the previous packages.
+7. Import the [ASA module pack](https://github.com/microsoft/MixedRealityLearning/releases/tag/1.2) using the same approach as importing the previous packages.

 ### Configuring your scene